charlesfeng/startup-school-notes/README.md

 YC Startup School 2013
 ======================

 Here are some notes from [Startup School](http://startupschool.org/).
+More notes (made by some awesome remote viewers) are on [Google Docs](https://docs.google.com/document/d/1Xo99mjzc4nyK3J4_GBiba_Kz4h1NPL2Os06JhvbCh5c/).

 If you see any mistakes, misrepresentations, or omissions, please contribute!
 Just shoot a pull request and I'll merge it ASAP.